duck-tech/duck-tech/README.md

-# Kelly
-Hi, I'm Kelly!
+# Hi, I'm Kelly🍼!
 I am a graduate student.
+I love learing new technology and skills of web, I writting articles about technology of program.🐣

 <!-- ## 🤓 My values
 🍏 Beginner's mindset and curiosity<br>